tboulet/Algorithms-for-Normal-Form-Games/README.md

 Currently the following games are implemented :
 - `mp` : Matching Pennies.
 In this game, there are two agents and two actions.
 The first agent (Even) receive +1 if the actions are the same, -1 otherwise.
 The second agent (Odd) receive the opposite reward.
 The only Nash Equilibrium (NE) that exists is (1/2, 1/2)
 - `mp_bias` : a MP game biaised, where the joint action (0,0) gives rewards (4, -4) instead of (1, -1).
-The NE is thus slightly different.
+The NE is thus slightly different and not trivially at (1/2, 1/2).
+We advise to benchmark on those "biased" games as they are preventing any convergence coming from the symmetry of the game.
 - `mp_bias_nonzero` : here, the (0,0) returns are (4, -1), which makes the game non-zero-sum.
 - `kuhn` : an NFG version of Kuhn Poker, where an action corresponds to choosing the contextual deterministic policy to be played: a ={pi(action|card) | action in A, card in S}
 - `rps` : Rock-Paper-Scissors game.
 The NE is (1/3, 1/3, 1/3).
-Not currently implemented.
+- `rps_bias` : a RPS game biaised, where the joint action (0,1) gives rewards (4, -4) instead of (1, -1).

 We use Hydra as our config system.
 The config folder is `./configs/`.
 You can modify the config (logging, metrics, number of training episodes) from the `default_config.yaml` file.
 You can also create your own config file and specify it with the `--config-name` argument :